dirkliu/frontend-build-tools/README.md

 # angular-gulp-demo
-A project of angular,  build with gulp
+A project of react,  build with gulp